Empowering Women's Mental Health

 Support for PTSD, Anxiety, Depression, and Personality Disorder Recovery.

 I promise to honor your belief system and hold space for your own faith journey.
 I promise never to try to 'fix' you.
 I promise to listen with compassion and without judgement.
 I promise to walk beside of you on your journey to understanding, healing and wholeness.
+I am easy-going and move at the pace with which you are comfortable.
+We collaborate every step of the way.
+Your treatment goals are your own and I will work with you to achieve those goals.

 I’m a Licensed Clinical Social Worker with over 25 years of experience in the mental health field.
 I also hold a Master of Divinity, which informs my holistic approach to care—addressing not just the mind and emotions, but the whole person.
 I offer individualized outpatient counseling with a special focus on women’s mental health.
 Drawing on evidence-based practices such as Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Eye Movement Desensitization and Reprocessing (EMDR), I work with clients to heal from trauma, PTSD, depression, anxiety, and personality disorders.
 I believe that true healing happens when we tend to the whole person—mind, body, and spirit.